savinsultan/b/src/content/blog/2026-04-28-Micro-Retirements-Job-Hugging-and-Burnout-The-New-Work-Life-Trends-Indians-Are-Googling.md

 Micro-retirements, job hugging, and burnout are not just internet buzzwords.

-They are a sign that people are trying to renegotiate their relationship with work before work consumes the rest of life.[web:51][web:98][web:100]
+They are a sign that people are trying to renegotiate their relationship with work before work consumes the rest of life.